nestjs/docs.nestjs.com/content/techniques/configuration.md

 }
 ```

-> warning **Notice** If you have nested properties in your config like in the `database.host` example above then your interface will need to have a `'database.host': string;` property, otherwise a TypeScript error will be thrownx1.
+> warning **Notice** If you have nested properties in your config, like in the `database.host` example above,  the interface must have a matching `'database.host': string;` property.
+Otherwise a TypeScript error will be thrown.

 #### Configuration namespaces